sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify DPU is shown in show chassis modules status after DPU powered on

-### 1.7 Check pcie link status between NPU and DPU
+### 1.7 Check pcie link status between Switch and DPU

 #### Steps
- * Use `show platform pcieinfo -c` to run the pcie info test to check everything is passing
+ * Use command on Switch: `show platform pcieinfo -c` to run the pcie info test to check everything is passing
- * Use command `config chassis modules shutdown DPU<DPU_NUM>` to bring down the dpu (This will bring down the pcie link between npu and dpu)
+ * Use command on Switch: `config chassis modules shutdown DPU<DPU_NUM>` to bring down the dpu (This will bring down the pcie link between npu and dpu)
- * Use `show platform pcieinfo -c` to run the pcie info test to check pcie link has been removed
+ * Use command on Switch: `show platform pcieinfo -c` to run the pcie info test to check pcie link has been removed
- * Use command `config chassis modules startup DPU<DPU_NUM>` to bring up the dpu (This will rescan pcie links)
+ * Use command on Switch: `config chassis modules startup DPU<DPU_NUM>` to bring up the dpu (This will rescan pcie links)
- * Use `show platform pcieinfo -c` to run the pcie info test to check everything is passing
+ * Use command on Switch: `show platform pcieinfo -c` to run the pcie info test to check everything is passing
  * This test is to check the PCie hot plug functinality since there is no OIR possible

 #### Verify in